everdark/k9/README.md

-# Self-Taught Data Science
+# Self-Taught Data Science Playground

-The repository is a collection of self-taught notebooks for data science practices.
+The repository is a collection of my self-taught notebooks for data science theories and practices.
 A notebook is written in either [Jupyter](https://jupyter.org/) or [R markdown](https://rmarkdown.rstudio.com/).

-The major programming language used for most of the notebooks is either [Python](https://www.python.org/) or [R](https://www.r-project.org/).
+The major programming languages used for most of the notebooks are [Python](https://www.python.org/) and/or [R](https://www.r-project.org/).
+You may find me sometimes interoperate the two langauges in a single notebook.

 ## Notebooks